-Hi Tempo Ski Shop is fully stocked and in full swing selling 2017 Skis.
+Hi Tempo Ski Shop will soon be fully stocked with the best of 2018 Skis.
 Give us a call; or better yet, stop in and have one of our ski experts help you select the perfect ski.
 Whether you ski locally, out west, or a little of both we have just the right ski for you and our prices won't be beat!
 There are thousands of different models of skis on the market so if we don't happen to carry the exact one you're looking for let us know - we love to place special orders for our valued customers.

 About the Ski Brands We Carry

 Atomic continued to expand its range, and in 1989, it became the first one-stop supplier for skis, bindings, boots and poles.
 Ski production peaked at 831,000 pairs in 1991 and 1992.
 Atomic has long been a dominant force in both the alpine and nordic ski racing worlds.
 It shows in their entire line of high-performance gear.
 Race technology has made Atomic's freeride skis, alpine boots, skate skis, and touring gear some of the best and most respected in the world.

 As the industry’s first rider-owned, rider-operated ski manufacturer, Armada has a history of bucking convention and pioneering its own way.
 In the late ‘90s, the progression of skiing had slowed and the freestyle spirit of snowboarding was attracting countless new disciples.
 Although athletes like Tanner Hall and JP Auclair were redefining not only what was possible on a pair of skis but also what it meant to be a skier, the industry giants were slow to share in their vision.
 To the athletes, it was clear that an entirely new type of skiing was on the horizon, creating a void in the industry that needed to be filled.